 Duets are a type of collaborative video that lets you add a new video to an existing piece of content.
 The final product is a split-screen video that’s a great way to boost engagement.
 You can also use hashtag challenges to draw in millions of users and views if you have a creative enough challenge to share.

 Paid advertising on TikTok, although relatively new, can create successful ad campaigns on the platform.

 Let’s cover why you would want to combine your TikTok prowess with the benefits that come from YouTube.
 After all, Instagram’s social media marketing isn’t the only channel you can use for increased engagement.

 The first reason to use YouTube is pretty self-explanatory – everyone loves video.
 People like watching a message, instead of reading one – a video is worth a thousand words.

 Turn TikTok Followers into YouTube Subscribers

-There you have it – Instagram is not the end-all-be-all in terms of marketing.
-By combining TikTok and YouTube, you can harness the power of each to create one successful marketing strategy.
+There you have it – Instagram isn’t the end-all-be-all of social media marketing!
+By combining TikTok and YouTube, you can harness the unique power of each platform to create a successful, integrated marketing strategy.